Closing the GapsMay 24, 2016

-Over the last couple of weeks I've had occasion to discuss the project selection process with a client, and I thought this diagram might be useful as a general roadmap.
+Over the last couple of weeks I've had the occasion to discuss the project selection process with a client, and I thought this diagram might be useful as a general roadmap.

 The first step is to clarify the strategic and regulatory imperatives of the organization — the collection of activities that must be executed at a high level of capability for the organization to be successful.